You must apply using the Joint Electronic Submission (Je-S) system.

 - scheme: research grant

-Select the ‘grant type’ option from the proposal document menu, within the Je-S proposal form.
+Select the ‘grant type’ option from the application document menu, within the Je-S application form.
 Within the section, select the radio button adjacent to the ‘research grant’ option and select the ‘save’ button.

 What to include with your application